syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/web-installer/how-to-install.md

 ---
 layout: post
-title: Installing Syncfusion FileFormats web installer - Syncfusion
+title: Installing Syncfusion FileFormats web installer | Syncfusion
-description: Learn here about how to install Syncfusion FileFormats web installer after downloading from our Syncfusion website.
+description: Learn here about how to install the Syncfusion FileFormats web installer for the Word Library after downloading from our Syncfusion website.
 platform: java-file-formats
 control: Installation and Deployment
 documentation: UG
 ---

-# Installing Syncfusion<sup style="font-size:70%">&reg;</sup> FileFormats web installer
+# Installing FileFormats web installer

 ## Overview